Monday - Friday 8.30am-6.00pm Saturday 9.00-12.00

 However, some dogs are more at risk of heat stroke than others if not looked after properly.
 These dogs include:

-• Very old or young dogs
+• Very young or old dogs

 • Dogs with pre-existing health conditions